kasturinaveen/The-Gradient-Descent-Optimization/README.md

 # Data Simulation

-While calling the modules directly, they simulate random dataset with the specified set of parameters based on a given linear model.
+If the modules are called directly, they will simulate random dataset with the specified set of parameters based on a given linear model.
 The model is in the initial description in each module.
-Then gradient descent (batch or stochastic) is applied on this dummy dataset to evaluate how the algorithm is performing.
+Then the gradient descent (batch or stochastic) is applied on this dummy dataset to evaluate how the algorithm is performing.

 If one wants to use it for their own dataset, please append the following in the start of the script:
 ```